What is the Alexander Technique

 ~ F. Matthias Alexander

 Life is a constant influx of stimulus-response moments.
 Stimulus-response, stimulus-response.
-Our senses connect us to the world around us, and send the stimulus of what we perceive to our brain, which in turn sends back a response through the body.
+Our senses connect us to the world around us, and send what we perceive to our brain, which in turn sends back a response through the body.
 We see something – we respond.
 We feel something – we respond.
 We have a thought – we respond.

 stimulus // RESPONSE . . .